 What percentage of communication is nonverbal?

-Additionally, Allan and Barbara Pease, authors of “The Definitive Book of Body Language,” analyzed thousands of recorded sales negotiations and found that body language accounted for the majority of the impact made during negotiations.
+According to the research of Albert Mehrabian, a renowned expert in the field of body language and communication, he found that communication is 55% nonverbal, 38% vocal, and 7% words only.
+This breakdown emphasizes the significant role of nonverbal communication in conveying messages.
+Additionally, Allan and Barbara Pease, authors of The Definitive Book of Body Language, analyzed thousands of recorded sales negotiations and found that body language accounted for the majority of the impact made during negotiations.
 Their research further underscores the substantial influence of nonverbal communication in interpersonal interactions.

 Four Main Types Of Body Language

-Your body language communicates a lot about how you’re feeling, and it can be helpful to know the different types.
+Your body language communicates a lot about how youโre feeling, and it can be helpful to know the different types.
 Here are some common types of body language and what they might mean.

 Facial Expressions

 Your face is the most expressive part of your body.
-And, as it turns out, your facial expressions can reveal much about what you’re thinking and feeling.
+And, as it turns out, your facial expressions can reveal much about what youโre thinking and feeling.

-In fact, research has shown that people can reliably guess what emotions you’re experiencing just by looking at your face.
+In fact, research has shown that people can reliably guess what emotions youโre experiencing just by looking at your face.

 Gestures